hzitoun/smallNodeWS/README.md

 # smallNodeWS
-A small RESTFULL API using Nodejs and Expressjs and Mongoose
+A small RESTFULL API using Nodejs, Expressjs, Mongoose and Gulp.